Skip to content

 Why It Stayed

-BlazeServe fits the kind of work I like: protocol details, practical reliability, and software that still feels solid once it leaves the README.
+BlazeServe fits the work I like: protocol details, practical reliability, and software that still feels solid once it leaves the README.

 It is a boring category taken seriously.
 That says a lot about how I prefer to build.